Star Wars: The Secrets of the Sith: Content

-The Chosen One prophecy is also one of the book's highlights as it reveals a new perspective on this legend.
-According to Palpatine, Anakin actually did bring the prophecy balance — not by saving all of those Jedi but by destroying them.
+Palpatine also describes his views on the Chosen One prophecy; according to him, Anakin actually did bring balance to the Force, not despite destroying the Jedi, but because of it.
 Anakin had restored the balance to the Force "by banishing light and power over darkness," Palpatine reflects.
-This view gives an alternative interpretation of the prophecy than the traditional one that supports Sith.
+This view gives an alternative interpretation of the prophecy from the traditional one that supports Sith.